 The terms spoilers and wings are often used interchangeably, but the two are quite different.
-That’s why it’s important to understand the comparison of the spoiler vs. wing, especially if you are trying to figure out what’s best for your vehicle.
+That’s why it’s important to compare spoilers vs. wings and understand the difference between the two, especially if you are trying to figure out what’s best for your vehicle.

-In this article, we examine what a wing and spoiler are, plus how they are different from one another.
-We also explain the different types of each, so you can find the one that best works for your vehicle.
-At the end of our guide, we discuss the average price for both the wing and the car spoiler.
+In this article, I examine what wings and spoilers are, as well as how they are different from one another.
+I also explain the different types of each, so you can find the one that best works for your vehicle.
+At the end of this guide, I discuss the average price for both wings and car spoilers.

 What’s the Difference: Spoiler vs. Wing?

-While the spoiler and wing look similar to one another, the way the airflow is redirected varies.
-The wing deflects the airflow in an upward motion that generates downforce.
-On the other end, the car spoiler is used as a barrier to disrupt airflow, thereby creating downforce.
+While spoilers and wings look similar to one another, the way the airflow is redirected varies.
+A wing deflects the airflow in an upward motion that generates downforce.
+On the other end, car spoilers are used as a barrier to disrupt airflow, thereby creating downforce.

 A wing resembles an airplane wing that’s been inverted.
 There will be a space between the wing and the vehicle while the spoiler is attached directly to the vehicle, either on the rear window, roof or trunk.